ErnieAtLYD/ErnieAtLYD/README.md

 ### Hi, I'm Ernie! 👋

-- 🔭 I’m currently a Lead Educator & Team Lead at BrainStation Miami, formerly known as Wyncode.
+- 🔭 I’m currently an Enterprise Simulator Leader for Strategio.

 <!--
 **ErnieAtLYD/ErnieAtLYD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.